deephaven/deephaven-core/cpp-client/README.md

       some of the dependent libraries are incompatible; in particular, protobuf generates different code and code compiled for a `Release` target using protobuf header files will not link against a `Debug` version of protobuf.
-To keep your life simpler, run a consistent set for your code and all dependencies.
+To keep things simple, we suggest that you run a consistent setting for your code and all dependencies.

 # Updating proto generated C++ stubs (intended for developers)
    1. Ensure you have a local installation of the dependent libraries